USING DSPSOUND ARCHIVESHARE

 Click in the window, pull and let go.
 Now you have made a selection that you can work on.

-The scissors means that cut away what you have chosen.
+The scissors means that you willcut away what you have selected.

-The two sheets on top of one another means that you copy what you have chosen.
-The clipboard means that you copy into the area you have chosen the contents of the clipboard.
-You can also put the content in at the point where your cursor is placed , without having made a selection.
+The two sheets on top of one another means that you will copy what you have selected.
+The clipboard means that you will copy into the area you have chosen the contents of the clipboard.
+You can also drop the content in at the point where your cursor is placed, without having made a selection.

-The two "trumpets" means that you either fade in or fade out sound in the area you have chosen, and the loudspeakers mean that you are making the sound louder and softer in the selected region.
-The arrow means that you are turing your selection backwards.
+The two "trumpets" means that you either fade in or fade out the sound in the area you have selected, and finally, the loudspeakers mean that you are making the sound louder or softer in the selected region.
+The arrow means that you are turning your selection backwards.

 Process sounds

 You need to select a sound before you can process it.
-The sound can be one that you have made yourself, or one that you load into the program.
+The sound can be one that you have made yourself, or one that you have loaded into the program.

 Click on a sound in the mixer window.